Fanteria/todotxt-tui/README.md

 You can apply text modifiers to change the style of text within ToDo TUI.
 Available text modifiers include:

-- Bold: Apply bold styling to the text.
+- `Bold`: Apply bold styling to the text.
-- Italic: Apply italic styling to the text.
+- `Italic`: Apply italic styling to the text.
-- Underlined: Apply underlined styling to the text.
+- `Underlined`: Apply underlined styling to the text.

 Here's an example of how to configure custom color and text modifiers for project `todo-tui` in your ToDo TUI application's TOML configuration: